-When creating custom Guiding Matching rules, you need to choose first a specific Rule Types.
-The available Rule Types depend on the transaction field to which the new rule applies.
-The rule editor only limits the types depending on the selected field.
-The rules are either for matching or enrichment.
+When creating custom Guiding Matching rules, you need to first choose a rule type.
+The available types depend on the field to which the new rule applies.
+The rule editor automatically limits the types depending on the selected field.

 Use this rule type to set the value of a transaction field to a constant value.